 Jetta Bernier serves as Executive Director of Massachusetts Citizens for Children or “MassKids,” the nation’s oldest private, statewide child advocacy organization, established in 1959.
-For over 30 years, MassKids has served as State Chapter of Prevent Child Abuse America and has worked on several fronts to prevent all forms of child abuse.
+For over 30 years, MassKids has worked on several fronts to prevent all forms of child abuse.

 Regarding sexual abuse, Jetta directs the Enough Abuse Campaign, a citizen education and mobilization effort to prevent child sexual abuse in schools, youth-serving organizations and communities.
 Launched through a 5-year grant from the U.S. Centers for Disease Control and Prevention (2002 to 2007) and supported by the Ms. Foundation for Women (2007 – 2014), the Campaign has now been adopted in several states and two other countries.